-Depending on the situation, there are several ways to apply diatomaceous earth: around the house, in the garden, on your pets, and many other places.
-It comes in a loose powder, so it can be messy to use without applicators or measuring utensils, but it this article, we'll show you how to apply diatomaceous earth (DE) quickly and easily.
+Depending on the situation, there are several ways to apply diatomaceous earth: around the house, in the garden, on your pets, and in many other places.
+It comes in loose powder, so it can be messy to use without applicators or measuring utensils, but it this article, we'll show you how to apply diatomaceous earth (DE) quickly and easily.

-DE is most effective when dry because the diatoms will vigorously absorb unwanted spills and smells or dehydrate insects.
+DE is most effective when dry because the diatoms will vigorously absorb unwanted spills and smell or dehydrate insects.
 However, there are also circumstances where a wet application is needed, and the DE will be effective once it dries.

 When applying diatomaceous earth (or any fine dust) in large amounts, you should wear gloves, a face mask, and protective goggles.
 This is to prevent irritation to the skin, eyes, and lungs.Shop Food Grade Diatomaceous Earth

 Diatomaceous earth is unique in its versatility.
 It can be used and applied in a way that works best for you.
 For instance, dry treatments can be applied with a flour sifter when working around the house.
 You can sprinkle it in cabinets, window sills, garbage cans, around baseboards, beneath refrigerators or stoves, on pet beds, and many other areas.
 A flour sifter would also be useful for a light treatment on the carpet when dealing with insects, or you could use it to sprinkle your garage and around the perimeter of your home.
 You can also find specialty applicators on our website.